Axway/unified-catalog-integrations/azure/README.md

 <img src="https://github.com/Axway/unified-catalog-integrations/blob/master/images/GetAccessTokenPostman.PNG" width="600" height="400" />

 Copy the access token.
-You will use this to set the AMPLIFY Central Production environment variables.
+You will use this to set the Amplify Central Production environment variables.

-5. Set the AMPLIFY Central Production environment variables.
+5. Set the Amplify Central Production environment variables.
 From the top right corner, select the _AMPLIFY Central Production_ environment from the dropdown, and then click on the eye button next to the dropdown.
-* Set the CURRENT VALUE for the **org_id**: Go to the AMPLIFY platform, login with an account that is assigned the Administrator platform role, and copy the OrgID.
+* Set the CURRENT VALUE for the **org_id**: Go to the Amplify platform, login with an account that is assigned the Administrator platform role, and copy the OrgID.
 * Set the CURRENT VALUE for the **auth_token**: Copy and paste the access token from the previous step.

 <img src="https://github.com/Axway/unified-catalog-integrations/blob/master/images/ConfigureEnvironmentPostman.PNG" width="600" height="400" />